danniel1205/tech-notes/system-design/topics/rate-limiting/readme.md

 - If counter exceeds the limit, discard the request (return `429` Http code)
 - In a new time window, the counter gets reset

-#### Pros
+#### Fixed window Pros

 - Make sure the most recent requests could be processed in a new time window, it prevents starvation from using token bucket solution
 - Memory efficient since we just use counter

-#### Cons
+#### Fixed window Cons

 - The bursts would happen near the boundary. e.g. spike at 12:59, and another spike at 1:00
 - Requests to be retried could easily fill up next window and cause the spike and another amount of requests to be retried